opatil31/oudiffusion/README.md

 **Five stochastic processes with closed-form ground truth: scalar OU, Brownian motion, geometric Brownian motion, a vector OU / stochastic oscillator, and a 1D stochastic heat equation**

-These are used to train and, more importantly, analyze denoising diffusion models.
-Every stage of the pipeline (data, forward process, filter, training loss, sampler, output statistics) is verified against a value it provably must produce.
+These are used to train and, more importantly, analyze denoising diffusion models, through every stage of the pipeline: data, forward process, filter, training loss, sampler, output statistics.

-Main Findings: First, in five separately documented instances the training loss sat exactly on its analytic optimum while calibrated sample statistics measured real distributional biases between $z=+3$ and $z=+30$: the $\varepsilon$-MSE loss is a necessary diagnostic and a blind one.
-Second, the residual error of a conv-U-Net diffusion model is consistently located in *temporal dynamics* (decay rates, phases, long-horizon coherence) rather than marginal power: generated fine structure decorrelates a measurable few percent too fast.
+Main Findings: First, in five separately documented instances the training loss sat exactly on its analytic optimum while calibrated sample statistics measured real distributional biases between $z=+3$ and $z=+30$.
+Second, the residual error of a conv-U-Net diffusion model is consistently located in *temporal dynamics* (decay rates, phases, long-horizon coherence) rather than marginal power, generated fine structure decorrelates a measurable few percent too fast.
 These should translate to audio/video cases.

-The pipeline follows the reading-group note *"A Fully Worked 1D Example: From a Scalar Wiener Process to a U-Net Diffusion Model"* (Algorithms 1–5); the process roster, the verification stack, and the findings below are this repository's additions.
+The pipeline follows the reading-group note *"A Fully Worked 1D Example: From a Scalar Wiener Process to a U-Net Diffusion Model"* (Algorithms 1–5); the additional process beyond scalar OU, the verification classes, and the findings below are this repository's additions.
 This is part of a larger effort on autoregressive / space–time diffusion project.

 ---